k2-fsa/text_search/examples/librilight/README.md

 @xiaoyu

-## Prepare manifest
+## Prepare manifests

 **HINT:** You don't have to run this stage separately, it is already included in the next stage, the following documents just shows you the details of this stage.

-Use the changes in this branch https://github.com/yfyeung/lhotse/tree/librilight
+Use the lhotse changes in this branch: https://github.com/yfyeung/lhotse/tree/librilight

 Run the command below: